boncz/ResamplingMethodComparison/README.md

 The purpose of this project is to enhance my understanding of interpreting the results of machine learning models and evaluating various performance metrics, including confusion matrices, accuracy, precision, recall, F1 score, and ROC AUC.
 Additionally, I aim to gain insights into the importance and application of data resampling techniques.
 By exploring different resampling methods and their impacts on a well-known credit card fraud detection dataset from Kaggle, I hope to deepen my knowledge of when and why resampling might be beneficial.

-This project can also serve as a valuable resource for others looking to improve their skills in these areas.
-By providing a detailed analysis and comparison of resampling techniques, it offers a practical guide for anyone interested in learning about the effects of data resampling on model performance.
-Whether you are a student, data enthusiast, or professional, you can use this project to guide your learning and apply similar techniques to your own datasets.
+This project also offers a practical guide for anyone interested in learning about the effects of data resampling on Logistic Regression and Random Forest model performance.